kintone-workshops/timeline-generator-amcharts/README.md

 #### Set Field Codes <!-- omit in toc -->
 How to set the Field Codes for the Kintone App?
 1. Hover over the field
-1. Click on the top right gear icon ⚙️
+1. Click the top right gear icon ⚙️
 1. Select `Settings` from the drop-down menu
 1. Click the edit button ![Edit Button](docs/img/edit_button.png)
 1. Enter the new field code